ChrisBall/ToffeePhonic/docs/Build.md

 10. Prepare your ribbon cable - pull the wires apart a little, and strip about 2-3mm off the end of each wire and tin with solder.

 11. Begin soldering connections between the ribbon cable at the menu board.
-We need to connect the four OLED pins (GND, VCC, SCL, SDA) and another five for the GND side of each switch.
-He're I've used the only red wire on my cable for VCC and the others depending on which wire seemed closest.
+We need to connect the four OLED pins (GND, VCC, SCL, SDA) and another five for the non-GND side of each switch.
+Here I've used the only red wire on my cable for VCC and the others depending on which wire seemed closest.
 The order you use doesn't matter too much, as long as YOU know which wire is connected to what.
 I recommend writing this down as you go.

     ![Wired connections](img/011.jpg)